 Warwickshire Provincial Grand Lodge is our regional governing body and governs Masonry within Warwickshire’s historic county boundary.
-The provincial headquarters are at the Clarendon Suites in Edgbaston, Birmingham – our lodge meets within the same building.
+The provincial headquarters are at the Clarendon Suites in Edgbaston, Birmingham – our lodge meets Severn Street Masonic Hall (see address below or our contact us page.)
 There are around 4,500 Masons in Warwickshire divided amongst some 190 lodges meeting at 17 venues across the county.

 This Map shows the area of Warwickshire Provincial Grand Lodge.
 The light blue area became part of the West Midlands in 1974, leaving the dark blue area as the present day Warwickshire.